REPORT: Clifton Woman Who Destroyed Sexy Easter Display Just Wanted Attention

 The dolls popped up back in February for Valentine's Day and sported bunny ears for St. Patrick's Day a month later.

-The girls are still rocking those, only this time they're holding baskets of Easter eggs and wearing fishnets, silky undies and pastel wigs.
+The girls are still rocking those, only this time they were holding baskets of Easter eggs and wearing fishnets, silky undies and pastel wigs -- until Shepstone came along.

 Click here to watch Ramos' report.